riteshbisht/Ezshop/bluelist-base-iOS/README.md

       pod install

+Running this iOS sample (bluelist-base-iOS)
+---

 You may now open the project's .xcworkspace file, and get started!
----

 See the instructions in [Build an iOS app using the Mobile Data cloud service](http://www.ibm.com/developerworks/library/mo-ios-mobiledata-app/index.html) for more information about how to import this sample into your Xcode development environment and run the sample in a mobile emulator.